Plan the Perfect New York City Christmas Itinerary

 Saks Fifth Avenue

-The Saks theatrical light show is magical.
+If it does return, the Saks theatrical light show is magical.
 When the music begins, you surely won’t be able to miss it.
 It plays every ten minutes from 5 PM to 11 PM.

 Most people try to get close to the street when the music starts.
 If you stand back by the Channel Gardens, you can see the whole building without rubbing shoulders with the crowds at the front.